 If you pass your driving test and demonstrate that you can drive safely even though you have a physical and/or mental condition, then DMV might issue a license to you.

 If you are interested in taking additional driving lessons to keep your skills sharp, a Mature Driver Improvement Program might be for you.

 In certain situations, you may be aspect to take a Supplemental Driving Performance Evaluation (SDPE).
 The SDPE helps DMV evaluate the driving skills of people who have a medical condition or other physical or mental conditions that may affect their ability to drive safely.

 You can prepare for the SDPE by reviewing the California Preparing for Your Supplemental Driving Performance Evaluation Guide.

-In some situations were an SDPE is required, such as when you live in an area where the driving environment is less demanding than the area around your local DMV field office, you may have the option to take an Area Driving Performance Evaluation (ADPE).
+In some situations where an SDPE is required, such as when you live in an area where the driving environment is less demanding than the area around your local DMV field office, you may have the option to take an Area Driving Performance Evaluation (ADPE).

 In an ADPE, a DMV examiner goes to your home and administers the drive test in your area.
 This way, you can drive within your neighborhood, including locations where you typically drive.
 You will be driving to familiar locations while using routes that your have become comfortable with, yet will be restricted